 PROJECTED CHANGES IN SOIL MOISTURE

-Over the last 50 years, much of the United States has seen an increase in prolonged periods of excessively high temperatures, more heavy downpours, and in some regions, more severe droughts.
+The global warming of the past 50 years is primarily due to human activities, predominantly the burning of fossil fuels….Over the last 50 years, much of the United States has seen an increase in prolonged periods of excessively high temperatures, more heavy downpours, and in some regions, more severe droughts.

 California drought teaser image via shutterstock.